mmcdermo/BlueLeader/README.md

 ## Overview

- * Generates a webpack config, setting  appropriately
+ * Generates a webpack config, replacing {public_path} with the path to either an S3 bucket or CloudFront
  * Runs webpack on the generated config.
  * Uploads local static assets from 'local_static_folder' to 'destination_bucket'/'destination_folder'